nmogil-tw/twilio-openai-conversations/README.md

 # Twilio Conversations + OpenAI Agents Integration

+## ⚠️ Important Notice

+**This is a reference application for educational and development purposes only.
+It is NOT intended for direct production use without proper security review, testing, and customization for your specific requirements.**

 ## 🏛️ Reference Architecture & Implementation

 **This is a complete reference architecture** demonstrating how to integrate [OpenAI Agents Python SDK](https://platform.openai.com/) with [Twilio's Conversations API](https://www.twilio.com/docs/conversations) to build intelligent customer service chatbots that operate across SMS, WhatsApp, and other messaging channels.